-The Court can issue a PCO only if ODHS has complied with the emergency inquiry and notification provisions of ORICWA.
-Therefore, the Court must assess whether:
+The court can issue a PCO only if ODHS has complied with the emergency inquiry and notification provisions of ORICWA.
+Therefore, the court must assess and make a finding about whether:

 - ODHS made a good faith effort to inquire into whether there is reason to know that the child is an Indian child by: - Asking any family members, witnesses, or others involved in the removal including, if possible, the child, whether there is any indication that the child may be a member of, or eligible for membership in, an Indian tribe. - Contacting by telephone, electronic mail, facsimile, or other means of immediate communication any tribe of which the child is or may be a member to determine the child's affiliation.